 STRATEGIC ASSESSMENT

-S.751 passed the full Senate 42-0 on 3/4/2026 and is now a near-total commercial ban with documentation-based exemptions, online sales provisions, and SLED enforcement.
-H.5202 takes a simpler prohibition approach.
-Both bills target the same outcome; they differ primarily in exemption structure and enforcement mechanisms.
-The House can advance either bill or merge the strongest elements of both during conference committee reconciliation.
+S.751 passed the full Senate 42-0 on 3/4/2026 and the full House 116-0 on 5/13/2026; the Senate concurred in the House amendment on 5/14/2026; ratified as R 230 on 5/15/2026; signed by Gov. McMaster on 5/18/2026 as Act R 230, effective immediately.
+The enacted version is a near-total commercial ban with documentation-based exemptions, online sales provisions, and SLED enforcement — the most comprehensive state-level nitrous oxide regulation in the United States.
+H.5202 takes a simpler prohibition approach and remains stagnant in House Judiciary since referral on 2/18/2026.
+Both bills targeted the same outcome; they differ primarily in exemption structure and enforcement mechanisms.